phillipdavidstearns/PGTE_5585_F2019/notes/week4/week4.md

 ### Journal Entry: Based on Discussions

+* How do YOU relate to the Anchor Words and connected Keywords?
+* What **values** are represented in the groupings that you selected?
+	* What are some of the positive groupings of words you gravitated to?
+		* Why do these resonate with you?
+		* Find a current event the exemplifies this.
+	* What are some of the negative groupings of words you gravitated to?
+		* Why do these resonate with you?
+		* Find a current event the exemplifies this.
+* Are there potential problems that are becoming clear?
+* Are there potential solutions that you want to work on?

-### Group 1 Research Presentation: Design Principles and Methodologies
+### NEXT WEEK: Group 1 Research Presentation: Design Principles and Methodologies